CVidrio/ffa-framework/docs/frequency-analysis.md

 3. Let $z = \max (y_{1}, \dots, y_{t_{0}})$ be the most severe streamflow event in the sample.
 4. Repeat steps 1-3 $n$ times to generate a sequence $(z_{1}, \dots, z_{n})$.
 5. The mean $(z_{1}, \dots, z_{n}) / n$ is an accurate estimate of the severity.

-### Alternatives to Return Periods

-Since the procedure for estimating returns periods shown above is computationally expensive, we could also report the *probabilities* of streamflow events at a given time.
-Then, we could plot a family of curves with the probability on the $x$-axis and streamflow on the $y$-axis.
-Using probabilities instead of return periods solves the issue with non-stationary discussed above.